tmsnvk/daigaku/README.md

     + RabbitMQ Management UI                    - management and monitoring tool.
 ```

 ### III.
-Running the application
+Running the Application

 - Have [Docker](https://docs.docker.com/get-docker/) installed on your local machine.
 - Clone the repository.
 - In a terminal panel, stand in the project root:
-  - run `bash setup-variables.sh` to generate environment variables.
+  - run `bash setup-environment.sh` to generate a blank .env file.
 Follow the directions in the script.
-  - run `bash setup-containers.sh` to build the project and set up the containarised Docker environment.
+  - run `bash setup-containers.sh` to build the project and set up a containarised Docker environment for each module.
   - run `http://localhost/` in a browser window.
 - On the application's login page you may log in with the following credentials:
   - account with student role:
     - email - `student@test.net`;
     - password - `1`.

 ### IV.
-Roadmap
+Development Roadmap

 student user features:

 - [x] submit a new application.
 - [x] view aggregate application data in a table format.
-- [x] edit invidivual applications.
+- [x] edit individual applications.
 - [x] request application deletion.
-- [ ] friend request feature to be able to see each others' applications.
 - [ ] set applications to private state to hide them from friends.
 - [x] download application data in .pdf format.

 mentor user features:

-- [ ] submit application instead of a student.
+- [ ] submit application instead of an assigned student.
 - [ ] view/edit assigned students' applications.
 - [ ] download assigned students' applications data in .pdf format.